Plunket's 30 Days of Play offers some great ideas to help develop young minds and keep children learning - both inside and outdoors.

-During the month of April the Plunket Facebook page and our website will have 30 low to no cost play ideas for children aged 2 – 5*!
-We hope you like and share the posts and take inspiration from the activities that are posted.* We have suggested a minimum age bracket for 30 days of play as some of the suggested items and play ideas may be too advanced for younger children.
+We hope you like these and take inspiration from the activities that are posted.* We have suggested a minimum age bracket for 30 days of play as some of the suggested items and play ideas may be too advanced for younger children.
 All activities require involvement from an adult and supervision.

-April is a wonderful time outside as the leaves change colour and fall.
+The changes in seasons are a wonderful time.
+For example, in Autumn outside the leaves change colour and fall.
 This can provide a great opportunity to stock your magical place with found items.

 Create a magical place for your child to experiment with drawing, painting, cutting and gluing.
 If space permits, give them their own desk and/or set of shelves.
 Recycle containers and label or illustrate on the outside what is in the container.
 Support your child to learn that there are limits and boundaries when using the materials.
 You can tape a line around the area to show them that the paper, pens etc stay within this area.
 Materials that need supervision can be stored on higher shelves.